II. INTERNSHIP OFFICE

 - Interns are responsible for obtaining necessary visas and arranging travel to and from the duty station where the internship will be performed;

-- Interns must provide proof of enrolment in health insurance plan;
+- Interns must provide proof of enrollment in health insurance plan;

 - Interns are not staff members and may not represent UNDP in any official capacity;